Pooja3393/bank-marketing-app/README.md

-###💰 Bank Marketing Prediction App
+# 💰 Bank Marketing Prediction App

-#A simple Streamlit web app that predicts whether a customer will subscribe to a term deposit based on their demographic and campaign data.
+A simple Streamlit web app to predict whether a customer will subscribe to a term deposit based on demographic and behavioral inputs using a Decision Tree Classifier.

+---

-##🔍 Features
+## 📊 Features
+- 🎯 Predicts customer subscription to term deposit
-Built with Decision Tree Classifier
+- 🧠 Uses a trained Decision Tree Classifier

-Input via sliders and dropdowns

-Instant prediction: 🎯 Likely or 📉 Unlikely

-📦 Files
-app.py – Streamlit app

-decision_tree_model.pkl – Trained ML model

-features.pkl – Model feature list

-requirements.txt – Dependencies
-🌐 Live App
-🔗 Try it on Streamlit->https://bank-marketing-app-mdkixmgbs6jjksqvavlmgr.streamlit.app/
+- 📋 Interactive form with dropdowns and sliders
+- ⚡ Instant prediction results with user-friendly messages

+---